 There are so many reasons I chose MGH/McLean for my training.
-I am interested in Forensic Psychiatry, so gaining exposure to that field is important to me.
-On the interview trail, I was excited to learn about the opportunity MGH residents have to rotate at a jail.
-During my residency, I have had the chance to meet with multiple Forensic faculty members who have helped develop my interest in Forensics further.
-I am aware that interests change, and residency is a time to discover one’s passion.
-For that reason, it was also important for me to be at a program where I would see different patient populations in terms of background and illness, be trained in psychotherapy and psychopharmacology, have research opportunities and have strong training not only in Psychiatry but also Neurology and Medicine.
-The MGH/McLean program has provided me the opportunity to gain the broad experience and knowledge I am seeking in residency and the encouragement and resources to pursue my specific interests.
+I applied for residency knowing I had an interest in Forensic Psychiatry, but I was also aware that interests change, and residency is a time to discover one’s passion.
+For that reason, while it was important for me to be at a program where I would be able to get exposure to Forensic Psychiatry, it was equally important for me to be at a program where I would see different patient populations in terms of background and illness, be trained in psychotherapy and psychopharmacology, and have research opportunities.
+The MGH/McLean program has provided me the opportunity to gain the broad experience and knowledge I am seeking in residency as well as the encouragement and resources to pursue my specific interests.

 I was born and raised in New Orleans, Louisiana by my mother, a criminal prosecutor (hence my interest in Forensics).
 However, I did have a brief detour to Boston in high school when I needed to spend a semester of my senior year away due to Hurricane Katrina.
 I am thrilled to be living in Boston again and training at MGH/McLean.
-In my free time, I enjoy going to concerts, comedy shows, reading crime thrillers, spinning, exploring the beaches of New England, and traveling to visit my fiance.
+In my free time, I enjoy cooking, going to concerts, comedy shows, reading crime thrillers, spinning, exploring the beaches of New England, and spending time with my fiancé.